Why a trip to Blackpool's Spitfire Visitor Centre was perfect for Mary Stuttard's 100th birthday

 Most Popular

-Based at the RAF base at Spilsby in Lincolnshire, Mary was one of thousands of women across Britain carrying out vital work in the fight against Hitler’s Nazis.
+Mary was based at the RAF base at Spilsby in Lincolnshire, and was one of thousands of women across Britain carrying out vital work in the fight against Hitler’s Nazis.

 At first she was an armourer, filling the airmen’s belts with bullets and loading up bombs on the Lancaster Bomber aircraft.